Artist

 Japan; this has a smooth cardboard gatefold cover, easily identifiable by the

-insert with the original lyrics and the japanese translations.
+insert with the original lyrics and the Japanese translations.
+This export issue for Japan also exists with single cover.

-Even Lord Cromwell had a reissue on the same Suono label as the original,
+Even Lord Cromwell was reissued on the same Suono label as the original,

-this label kept releasing records until the 80's.
+as this label kept releasing records throughout the 80's.

-Marquee, which added a lyric sheet and a foldout insert, the other one is identical to the original and
+Marquee, which added a lyric sheet and a foldout insert.

 Two beautiful 4-CD compilation box sets have been recently released